<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 All about the Spain residence visa for retirees

-The combination of good weather, the low cost of living, the Mediterranean diet, the rich culture, and relaxed lifestyle have enticed many of the older generation to come to Spain, not just for longer holidays, but to actually up sticks and emigrate to really make the most of being a retiree all year round.
+Additionally, the mix of good weather, Mediterranean diet, rich culture, and relaxed lifestyle have enticed many of the older generation to come to Spain, not just for longer holidays, but to actually emigrate to make the most of being a retiree all year round.

-So, what exactly is the Spain residency visa for retirees?
+What is the Spain residence visa for retirees?

-The good news is that there is a special residency visa for retirees in Spain – which is known by the less catchy title of “the non-lucrative or non-profit residence permit”.
-This visa gives you the right to live in Spain without working or carrying out any economic activity and is granted for the initial period of one year.
-After the first annual period, you can renew your permit for 2 years, and again for another 2 years providing you still meet the initial requirements – which we will come onto in a moment!
+The Non-Lucrative Visa gives you the right to live in Spain without working or carrying out any economic activity and is granted for the initial period of one year.
+After the first annual period, you can renew your permit for 2 years, and again for another 2 years providing you still meet the initial requirements (more on that below).

 Once you have lived in Spain for 5 years (after the 3rd renewal period) you are eligible to obtain a longer term 5-year permit to live in Spain as a permanent resident.
-And finally, if you decide to stay here after that, once you have lived in Spain for 10 years, you can then obtain Spanish Citizenship.
+And finally, if you decide to stay here after that, once you have lived in Spain for 10 years, you can then apply for Spanish citizenship.

-You are obviously able to come and go between Spain and other countries as you please, all you need to do is present your visa documentation along with your passport when you travel abroad.
-However, it is important to note that the Spanish residency visa for retirees requires you to live in Spain for at least 50% of the year, or 183 days to be exact, so you also need to bear this in mind if you plan to spend extended periods of time visiting family back home.
+With the NLV, you are able to come and go between Spain and other countries as you please, all you need to do is present your visa documentation along with your passport when you travel abroad.
+However, it is important to note that the Spanish residency visa for retirees requires you to live in Spain for at least 50% of the year, or 183 days to be exact, so you also need to bear this in mind if you plan to spend extended periods of time traveling or visiting family back home.

 Obviously, as with all visas, you will need to be able to demonstrate fulfilment of certain pre-requisites or requirements to apply.

 You need to be able to prove that you are able to be self-sufficient and have enough economic funds to live without benefits or financial assistance from the Spanish Government.
-If you obtain the residency visa for retirees you are not permitted to work in Spain, so this means you have to either have savings, or be receiving an income from a pension or pensions, or something like rental income, for example, if you are the landlord of a residence in your home country etc.
+If you obtain the NLV Spanish residency visa for retirees, you are not permitted to work in Spain, so this means you have to either have savings, or be receiving money from a pension, rental income, investments, or other income streams.

-You will need obtain and provide a signed medical certificate from your doctor as part of the application process.
-This is required to prove that you don’t have a disease or illness which is prone to causing severe repercussions to public health (for example smallpox, cholera etc).
+You need obtain and provide a signed medical certificate from your doctor as part of the application process.
+This is required to prove that you do not have a disease or illness which is prone to causing severe repercussions to public health (for example smallpox, cholera, etc).

-You also need to demonstrate that you have adequate private medical health insurance.
-This must be with a Spanish insurance provider and the contract must offer full coverage within the Spanish territory, and not include co-payments.
-For more details of healthcare policies have a look at Caser Seguros specialist policies for expats.
+You also need to demonstrate that you have adequate private Spanish health insurance.
+This must be with a Spanish insurance provider and the contract must offer full coverage within the Spanish territory, and not include co-payments

 3. Background check

 You will need to provide documents to prove that you do not have a criminal record and have a clean record of conduct for at least the last 5 years.
-This needs to be obtained from your country of origin, (and/or the country you have been residing in for the last few years), and again, this is managed by each country and the procedure may differ, so it is importance to check and investigate the process for your own personal situation so you can apply correctly.
-For example, British people can visit the ACRO Criminal Records Office website.
+This needs to be obtained from your country of origin, (and/or the country you have been residing in for the last few years).
+This is managed by each country and the procedure may differ, so it is important to check and investigate the process for your own personal situation so you can apply correctly.

-What documents do I need to apply for the Spain residency visa for retirees?
+What documents do I need to apply for the Spain residence visa for retirees?

-You will need to provide a variety of legal documentation to complete the application process.
+You will need to provide a variety of legal documentation to complete the application process for the Spain Non-Lucrative Visa.
 These include:

 • Passport – with a minimum of 1 year validity